jxnblk/blog/src/posts/themeability.md

 ## Styled System

-Styled System is a solution for managing the scales for design constraints within certain common visual style domains.
+Styled System is a solution for managing the scales for design constraints within certain domains of visual styles.
 By defining a typographic scale, negative space scale, color palettes, and other visual style attributes in a `theme` object, these values can be quickly applied to components where needed, while still allowing the flexibility to override values contextually within an application.
 At its core, it's a utility to create transform functions that take design system constraints and map them to components.